FishBowl Worldwide Media

 Fishbowl Worldwide Media is an independent production company with a focus on transmedia development and production.
 Founded in 2010 and headquartered in Los Angeles, California, it was founded by Vin Di Bona (a television producer known for MacGyver, Entertainment Tonight, and America's Funniest Home Videos) and Bruce Gersh (previously senior vice president, Strategy and Operations of Intellectual Property at the William Morris Agency).

 About the company

 FishBowl Worldwide Media utilizes partnerships with other entertainment companies (NBC, Fox, Discovery Channel, MTV and truTV) as well as its own internal teams to create original content for film, television, digital platforms, and several brands.
 FishBowl operates by turning each of its projects into specific brands aimed at engaging its audience.
 In 2012, Fishbowl launched two YouTube channels called Petsami and CuteWinFail.
 Fishbowl also manages a curated library of cleared, user-generated content for use by third parties.

-Sexual harassment lawsuits

-In March 2019, DiBona's two production companies, Vin Di Bona Entertainment, Inc. and Fishbowl Worldwide Media, Inc., along with individual defendant Phil Shafran, were sued for sexual harassment, sexual assault, and retaliation by three former female employees.
-The lawsuit, Case No. 19STCV09487 is pending in Los Angeles Superior Court.